The Best Auto Insurance Companies 2026

 Improve Your Credit Score

 In most states, insurers use credit-based insurance scores to help determine premiums.
-Drivers with excellent credit scores often pay 20-50% less than those with poor credit for identical coverage.
-While GEICO offers relatively competitive rates of $272 monthly for drivers with poor credit, improving your credit score remains one of the most effective long-term strategies for reducing insurance costs.
+Drivers with excellent credit can pay 20–50% less than those with poor credit for identical coverage — potentially saving $300–$1,000 per year.
+Improving your credit score is one of the most effective long-term strategies for reducing insurance costs.
+See our full breakdown of what affects car insurance rates for more on this factor.

 Take Advantage of Available Discounts

-Most insurers offer numerous discount opportunities that many drivers overlook:
+Most insurers offer numerous discount opportunities that many drivers overlook.
+Here are the most valuable:

-• Defensive driving course discounts: Complete approved courses for savings
+Defensive driving course 5–15% Complete an approved course

 Compare Car Insurance Rates in Ohio